Isiah Koech

-Despite being a provisional favourite for the junior race at the 2011 IAAF World Cross Country Championships, he ended the race in tenth place, although he did help Kenya to the team title alongside Geoffrey Kipsang and Patrick Mutunga Mwikya.
+Despite being a provisional favourite for the junior race at the 2011 IAAF World Cross Country Championships, he ended the race in tenth place.
+However, he did help Kenya to the team title alongside Geoffrey Kipsang and Patrick Mutunga Mwikya.
 Moving into the senior ranks, he ran over 5000 m at the 2011 World Championships in Athletics and closely finished behind the medallists to place fourth overall.
 In December, he returned to cross country and won the Lotto Cross Cup Brussels by a margin of over half a minute.

 At the 2012 Kenyan Olympic trials he ran the fastest ever 5000 m time in Kenya to win the race and guarantee his first Olympic selection.